h-sifat/flexible-tree-printer/README.md

 ## Contributing

-If you find any bug or want to improve this package then feel free to open an issue.
+If you find a bug or want to improve this package then feel free to open an issue.
 Pull requests are also welcomed 💝.